 Since acquiring the Nancy Jones House, the Town has worked diligently to preserve the “216-year-old patient,” taking the following steps:

 Good news!
 On October 8, 2020, The National Register Advisory Committee reviewed the town’s request for the Nancy Jones House to remain listed in the National Register of Historic Places during its relocation.
 The proposed new location is near the intersection of Chapel Hill Road and NW Maynard Road.
 The request was unanimously approved.
-The Committee’s recommendation will be forwarded to the National Parks Service for a final decision, which they are expected to act on within 45 days.
+The Committee’s recommendation was forwarded to the National Parks Service for a final decision.

 More good news!
 On November 27, 2020, the National Park Service approved the proposed move, saying, “The Nancy Jones House will remain listed in the National Register during the move.
 Final approval of continued listing of the house on its new site will be issued after the move.”
 Read the full text of the letter from the National Park Service here.